 Graphically The Revenge of Shinobi is along the lines of what I recall from my youth.
 I personally enjoy it, but I can guess that people in today’s age will find it…outdated.
 That’s not to say it’s bad by any means, it just reflects the games of that era (it’s actually pretty well done considering).
 The backgrounds are detailed and colored nicely, I just would have liked more variety in the enemies.
 You get a set of them for each level that do not change color palettes or anything and it gets drab after a while.
 The game also has some classic sound effects and music.
 Gotta love that classic 8-bit MIDI sound.
 It’s surprisingly fun to listen to the music and it is a nice throwback to yesteryear gaming.

 Overall The Revenge of Shinobi is a classic that has some new life shoved into it, but ultimately this game is most certainly “old-school.”
 For gamers out there looking for a challenge, you won’t be disappointed by this title.
 If you’re looking for more of a fun side-scrolling experience that won’t make you flip a table in anger, this might not be the game for you.
-It’s a solid title, but it’s a solid title for over 20 years ago.Note: The The Revenge of Shinobi review was written based on the PS3 version of the game.
+It’s a solid title, but it’s a solid title for over 20 years ago.Note: The Revenge of Shinobi was reviewed on PlayStation 3.
+A digital copy of the game was provided by the publisher/developer.